PukOFF/Fortinet/FortiNAC/FortiNAC.md

 • TLS: This method authenticates UserPrincipalName SAN user from the certificate.
 This requires you to install the endpoint trust certificate so FortiNAC can validate the client-side certificate.
 By default, the local RADIUS server uses port 1645 for communication

+### Persistent Agent Settings

+Persistent Agent settings are configurable when distributing the agent via software.
+They are not configurable when the agent is downloaded from the Captive Portal.
+Default values apply for any settings not modified